Harvard women's rugby: History

 The team won its first collegiate national championship in 1998, also becoming the first champion team to be coached by an all-female staff.
-Radcliffe finished 15th at national level in 2005, and qualified for nationals at Penn State in 2006.
-Radcliffe captured the USA Rugby Collegiate Division II National Championship in 2011 after beating UW-LaCrosse, Norwich, Western Washington, and Notre Dame.
+Harvard Radcliffe (as they were named by then) finished 15th at national level in 2005, and qualified for nationals at Penn State in 2006.
+The team captured the USA Rugby Collegiate Division II National Championship in 2011 after beating UW-LaCrosse, Norwich, Western Washington, and Notre Dame.
 Following that success, the team was promoted to Division I, joining the recently formed Ivy Rugby Conference.